osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Get or Create Data View"></a>

-This call creates the specified data view.
+This method creates the specified data view.
 If a data view with the same id already exists, the existing data view is compared with the specified data view.
 If they are identical, a redirect (`302 Found`) is returned with the `Location` response header indicating the URL where the data view may be retrieved using a Get function.
 If the data views do not match, the request fails with `409 Conflict`.

 ### Request
 ```text